RamyaBhuvanesh/RamyaBhuvanesh/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: I’m an ISTQB certified tester and a certified AI enthusiast through the Microsoft AI-900 certification.
+⚡ Certified: I’m an ISTQB certified tester and a certified AI enthusiast through the Microsoft AI-900 certification.

 ## 🌐 **Socials:**